leeyumsk/IRL-Subtitles/README.md

 ### 3. [Hardware](/Hardware/README.md)
 This has both the PBC and KiCad files and the glasses cad models.
-The main commponents are:
+The main components are:
-1. Arm boards - Holds the power managment and mics that collect teh audio data.
+1. Arm boards - Holds the power management and mics that collect teh audio data.
-2. ESPS3 eye - Collects the visual data and acts as an access point to route the data.
+2. ESP32S3 eye - Collects the visual data and acts as an access point to route the data.
-3. [PowerBoost 1000 Charger](https://www.adafruit.com/product/2465) this haddle the battery.
+3. [PowerBoost 1000 Charger](https://www.adafruit.com/product/2465) this handle the battery.
-4. Frames - Holds all componets in a glasses form to be a warable design.
+4. Frames - Holds all components in a glasses form to be a wearable design.

 #### KiCad
 This has the KiCad models that were to produce the boards.
 That includes the schematics, the PCB files, and gerber files to order the glasses.